ADMISSION REQUIREMENTS for Graduates of Lambton College's Practical Nursing Program

 1) Students are responsible for their own transportation and living expenses incurred in clinical nursing experiences, including the consolidation experiences.
 Additional costs may be incurred for participation in some clinical placements.
 Inability to comply with this requirement may necessitate voluntarily withdrawal from the course to avoid risk of failure due to missed clinical hours.

-2) Students are responsible for supplying their own uniforms and accessories.
+2) Students are responsible for supplying their own uniforms and equipment.
 Details pertaining to uniforms and accessories will be sent to those admitted to the program.

-3) Applicants who accept admission into all nursing programs are required to obtain certification in First Aid and Cardiopulmonary Resuscitation (CPR): Basic Life Support for Health Care Providers (HCP) and First Aid preparation before starting the program.
-Annual CPR re-qualification from a certified instructor is necessary even if a student’s card has an expiry date that is longer than one year.
+4) Applicants who accept admission into the undergraduate nursing program are required to obtain certification in First Aid and Cardiopulmonary Resuscitation (CPR): Basic Life Support (BLS) for health care providers before starting the clinical courses.
+Annual CPR re-certification is necessary even if a student’s card indicates that certification is valid for longer than one year.
 This is the financial responsibility of the student.
 Details pertaining to other non-medical program requirements are available on the Faculty of Nursing website.